-The self-assessment consists of a review of student files related to each of the seven components and a review of the LEA's policies, procedures, and practices for the FAPE and Child Find components.
-The MDE OSE will review policies and procedures for each component during on-site monitoring activities and recommends that each LEA routinely review its policies and procedures.
+The self-assessment consists of a review of student files related to each of the six components and a review of the LEA's policies, practices, and procedures for the Child Find component.
+While MDE OSE does not require that the LEA review its policies and procedures for each component as part of the self-assessment, MDE OSE will review policies and procedures during on-site monitoring activities and recommends that each LEA routinely review its policies and procedures.